 Curb Your Enthusiasm was billed from the start as being very Jewish, and as a consequence, did not get nearly as many fans as Seinfeld.
 It's probably more a backlash to the You Have to Have Jews trope, which can get pretty annoying if you're not Jewish.

 In Mexico, telenovelas or soap operas are still hugely popular among their target audiences, but intellectuals, men, working women, and left-wingers tend not only to hate the shows, but also to be condescending with the fans.
-(This, of course, raises the question of exactly what within the telenovelas is ticking off intellectuals, men, working women, and left-wingers in equal measure.
-Are they inherently anti-intellectual, overly feminine, and right-wing?)
+(This, of course, raises the question of exactly what within the telenovelas is ticking off intellectuals, men, working women, and left-wingers in equal measure.)
 It doesn't help things that watching telenovelas has become a stereotype of Mexicans.

 Boy bands in general.
 It is well-known that many of these bands are manufactured more for looks than for sound.
 It doesn't help that they traditionally don't write their own music and often have only vocalists in their official line-up, which costs them respect even with fans of the pop genre.